 Questions should be directed to CGS Director, Steven W. Witt at firstname.lastname@example.org.

-Once accepted, the individual will be required to submit proof of funding (the current rate is a minimum of $900/month for the scholar and $500/month for each accompanying dependent–but it may change in the future) and of health insurance coverage (alternatively, this may be purchased when in the U.S.).
+Once accepted, the individual will be required to submit proof of funding (please see the Web page of International Student and Scholar Services for the most current information and forms) and of health insurance coverage (alternatively, this may be purchased when in the U.S.).
 The University will assist in completing the paperwork to obtain a J-1 Visa from the United States government.
 Additional information of interest to international visitors can be found at the Web page of International Student and Scholar Services.